 ISO 14001, created by the International Organization for Standardization (ISO), is a standard designed to produce globally accepted systems for environmental management.
 It is a voluntary program similar to ISO 9000 (a series of standards developed in the 1980s to assist in implementing a quality management system).
 Adherence to the ISO 14001 standard ensures that systems are in place to identify a facility's impacts on the environment and to minimize these impacts when feasible.
 It measures the conformance of a facility's Environmental Management System (EMS) to specific requirements, but remains flexible so that companies can integrate their own business goals into their EMS.

-Cypress has certified all five of its manufacturing sites to ISO 14001.
+Cypress has certified all four of its manufacturing sites to ISO 14001.
 The EMS/ISO-14001 programs are audited on an annual basis by a third-party certification agency.
 The current ISO 14001 certificates can be viewed at http://www.cypress.com/documentation/other-resources/iso-140012004

 Cypress is committed to reducing pollution that may result from manufacturing operations and other business activities.
 Cypress created pollution prevention teams at their manufacturing sites to identify opportunities and implement strategies to reduce our environmental footprint.